shan8851/asam/content/posts/escaping-tutorialland.md

 Take a look at the code in the [GitHub Repo](https://github.com/shan5742/Todo)

 A few things to note.
 The styling is very simple, which is intentional.
 I just wanted something that worked.
-The list saves to your browser via localstorage and is good until you clear your Cache.
+The list saves to your browser via local storage and is good until you clear your Cache.
 In the future when I have a fully fledged portfolio I plan to make it look a little nice, but for now it is fine.

 ### How You Can Get Started